NyanHelsing/ember-workflow-engine/README.md

-# ember-workflow-engine
+# Ember Workflow Engine

-This README outlines the details of collaborating on this Ember addon.
+Create workflows and wizards befined in data and run them in the client.

 ## Installation

 * `git clone <repository-url>` this repository
 * `cd ember-workflow-engine`
-* `npm install`
+* `yarn install`
 * `bower install`

 ## Running